fvarrui/keycloak-guide/pki/pki.md

 ### Create user certificates

-First we have to create a the request configuration file `conf/user.cnf` with the next content:
+First we have to create the request configuration file `conf/user.cnf` with the next content:

 ```ini
 # User certificate request